Gaetano Ciancio

 Gaetano Ciancio is an Italian American surgeon at the University of Miami who specializes in kidney transplant.
 He is the chief medical and academic officer of the Miami Transplant Institute and the director of its Kidney & Kidney-Pancreas Programs.
 His most significant contributions to medicine are related to surgically treating kidney cancer once it has spread to the inferior vena cava and in optimizing the immunosuppression protocol after kidney transplant.

-Life
+Early life and education

-Ciancio was born on June 15, 1956 in Roccapiemonte, Italy.
-He received his Doctor of Medicine from Central University of Venezuela, then completed his residency at Jackson Memorial Hospital, followed by completing a fellowship in multiorgan transplant surgery.
+Ciancio was born on June 15, 1956, in Roccapiemonte, Italy.
+He received his Doctor of Medicine from Central University of Venezuela, then completed his residency at the University of Miami's Jackson Memorial Hospital in Miami, followed by completing a fellowship in multiorgan transplant surgery.